 When do I breathe?

 There are many different ways of explaining to someone when to breathe in freestyle.
 Turn your head to breathe on your right hand side as the finger tips of your left hand enters the water following the recovery.
-This provides an excellent reference point for swimmers of all ages.
+This provides an excellent reference point for for freestyle breathing for swimmers of all ages.
 Your head should continue to turn to breathe as the front or opposite hand is extending forward.

 How often should I breathe?